We may receive compensation when you click on links to products from our partners.

 Honesty Is Best Policy

-It turns out that honesty is the best policy in every aspect of your job search, especially the information you supply on your resume or in the job interview.
+It turns out that honesty is the best policy in every aspect of your job search, especially the information you supply on

 In a 2011 article for AOL Jobs, Barbara Safani profiled some of the high-profile folks who lied to get their jobs and eventually suffered unwelcome consequences.
 Here are a few of those brought low by fudging the truth or telling outright lies: